joabsantos/Sample.Net.Application/README.md

 # Sample.Net.Application
-This project implements a lot of concepts such as : CQRS, Events, Repository Pattern and Design Patterns
+This project implements a lot of concepts such as CQRS, Events, Repository Pattern, and Design Patterns